lesttellez/ch10w10/README.md

-# ch10w10
+# Team Generator
 Object-Oriented Programming: Team Profile Generator

 Challenge Description:
 Build a Node.js command-line application that takes in information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person.

-User Story:
+# User Story:
 AS A manager
 I WANT to generate a webpage that displays my team's basic info SO THAT I have quick access to their emails and GitHub profiles

-Acceptance Criteria:
+# Acceptance Criteria:
 GIVEN a command-line application that accepts user input WHEN I am prompted for my team members and their information THEN an HTML file is generated that displays a nicely formatted team roster based on user input